narlock/Kaizen/README.md

   <img src="./README%20Assets/Home.png" width="70%"/>
 </p>

 - Change which widgets appear inside of the customization menu!
+- Simply select the 'Customize Home' menu option from 'Home', and utilize the combo boxes to select the widgets to suit your needs.

 ## **Setup KaizenClient**
 ### Requirements